postcss/postcss/docs/architecture.md

     It accepts CSS string and returns list of tokens.

-    Token is plain structure that describes some part of syntax like `at-rule`, `comment` or `word`.
-It could also contain positional information for more descriptive errors.
+    Token is a simple structure that describes some part of syntax like `at-rule`, `comment` or `word`.
+It can also contain positional information for more descriptive errors.

     For example if we consider following css